GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-strongswan/index.md

 The following sample environment walks you through set up of a route-based VPN.
 Make sure to replace the IP addresses in the sample environment with your own IP addresses.

-This guide assumes that you have Bird 1.6.3 installed on your strongSwan server.
+This guide assumes that you have [BIRD](https://bird.network.cz/) 1.6.3 installed on your strongSwan server.

 **Cloud VPN**